olivia-wireless/Public-Access/index.md

 - The APN in your device is set correctly.
 Your APN is printed on the packing slip that came with the SIM card.
 - Some devices are protected with an IP whitelist and cannot be accessed from all source IPs.

-### Define your URL
+### Define your personal URL

 Obtain the barcode of your SIM card from our platform and open the port you want to access remotely on your hardware.
 With these variables, you can determine your personal URL.

 The URL structure for this service is: